oktadev/okta-blog/_source/_posts/2021-10-xx-accidental-dev-to-advocate.md

 I now co-lead JHipster along with [Julien Dubois](https://twitter.com/juliendubois) and [Pascal Grimaud](https://twitter.com/pascalgrimaud).
 While I don't actively code that much for JHipster these days, somehow I still hold the number two position in terms of contributions 😉.
 Fun fact:  Okta was an early supporter of JHipster, and thanks to [Matt Raible](https://developer.okta.com/blog/authors/matt-raible/), Okta is now the platinum sponsor for JHipster.

-In 2016, I moved to the Netherlands to join a DevOps startup and helped build an analytics product, developer tooling, and Cloud and Container integrations working mostly with Java, Scala, TypeScript, and Golang.
+In 2016, I moved to the Netherlands to join a devops startup and helped build an analytics product, developer tooling, and cloud and container integrations.
+I worked mostly with Java, Scala, TypeScript, and Golang.
 This is where my fascination for cloud and container tech began.
-While I was doing some sort of advocacy all along for JHipster and DevOps, in terms of writing content, conference talks, meetups, and so on, in 2020 I officially became a paid Developer Advocate for Adyen, a unicorn in the FinTech space.
-And as part of my OSS endeavors, I continue contributing to Java and JS communities and recently got fascinated with Rust and built a Kubernetes dashboard in Rust, called [KDash](https://kdash.cli.rs/).
+I had been doing some advocacy all along for JHipster and devops, in terms of writing content, conference talks, meetups, and so on, in 2020 I officially became a paid Developer Advocate for Adyen, a unicorn in the fintech space.

+As part of my open-source software endeavors, I continue contributing to Java and JS communities.
+Recently I got fascinated with Rust and built a Kubernetes dashboard in Rust, called [KDash](https://kdash.cli.rs/).
 I'm hoping to get more involved in the Rust community as well.

 ## What are you going to do at Okta?